OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/DeformationMap.md

         default: [ 1, 1, 1 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Warning color to output when derivatives are missing or zero</p>
+        <p class="scene-class-attr-comment">Warning color to output when derivatives are missing or zero</p>

     </p>